timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 ## Step 8: velvetv<ins>e</ins>

 In this step, we again have the `remainder` telling us that we should insert two suffixes: `ve` and `e`.
-Since we have the `ve` edge already, we'll do something interesting — we move the active point to node 4 and reset both `active_edge` and `active_length`:
+Since we have the entire `ve` edge already, we'll do something interesting — we move the active point to node 4 and reset both `active_edge` and `active_length`:

 {:refdef: style="text-align: center;"}
 ![Ukkonen 8](/assets/images/ukkonen-8.png)